StructuredTrading/Portfolio-Tracker-API/README.md

 ## R9 Discuss the database relations to be implemented in your application

-To discuss the database relations in the application with reference to the Entity-Relationship Diagram (ERD), lets analyze the tables and the types of relationships between them:
+#### Entity-Relationship Diagram (ERD) Overview:
+The ERD illustrates the structure of the portfolio tracker database, depicting the entities (tables) and their relationships between each other.

 #### Users Table:
 * **Attributes:**